George Paul Memorial Bull Riding: About

 On July 30, 1970, Paul was tragically killed when he was flying his plane between rodeos and it crashed in Commissary Ridge in Kemmerer, Wyoming.
 The wreckage was discovered two days later by a rancher.
 Paul was 23 years old.
 He never married and had no children.
 He was interred in Westlawn Cemetery in Del Rio.

 The Rodeo Cowboys Association (RCA) was renamed the Professional Rodeo Cowboys Association (PRCA) in 1975.

-Since 1978, Paul’s family, led by his brother Bobby, has hosted the George Paul Memorial Bull Riding in his hometown of Del Rio.
+Since 1978, Paul's family, led by his brother Bobby, has hosted the George Paul Memorial Bull Riding in his hometown of Del Rio.
 It is the oldest continuous stand-alone bull riding event in the United States.
-Many of the world’s best bull riders have competed at the event and is considered to be one of the most prestigious events to win in bull riding.
+Many of the world's best bull riders have competed at the event and is considered to be one of the most prestigious events to win in bull riding.
 For many years, the event was also popularly known as the Superbull.

 Paul has been posthumously inducted into several halls of fame.
 In 1979, he was inducted as a member of the inaugural class of the ProRodeo Hall of Fame.
 In 2005, he was inducted into the Texas Rodeo Cowboy Hall of Fame.
 In 2007, he was inducted into the Rodeo Hall of Fame of the National Cowboy & Western Heritage Museum.
 In 2012, he was inducted into the Texas Cowboy Hall of Fame.
 In 2015, he was inducted as a member of the inaugural class of the Bull Riding Hall of Fame and the George Paul Memorial Bull Riding event was also inducted in the "Legends" category.

-From 1978 to 1992, the George Paul Memorial was an independent, unsanctioned event, but in 1993, it was one of the very first events to be sanctioned by the Professional Bull Riders (PBR).
+From 1978 to 1992, the George Paul Memorial was an independent, unsanctioned event, but in 1993, it was one of the first events to be sanctioned by the Professional Bull Riders (PBR).
 From 1993 to 1997, it was a PBR-sanctioned event, but in 1998, it became sanctioned by Bull Riders Only (BRO).
 However, said organization would go out of business shortly after the George Paul Memorial was held that year.
 In 1999, the event went back to being sanctioned by the PBR.
 The partnership between the George Paul Memorial and PBR lasted through 2007.
 In 2008, the event became sanctioned by Championship Bull Riding (CBR) and this lasted through 2017.
 CBR went out of business the following year.
 Since 2018, the George Paul Memorial has been sanctioned by the Professional Rodeo Cowboys Association (PRCA) as an Xtreme Bulls event.
 The event did not take place in 2020 because of the COVID-19 pandemic, but returned in 2021.